dotlang/language/doc/RFE.md

 ```
 But it doesn't make sense to use `g` in Customer without importing the module.

-? - How can I import a sequence of modules?
+N - How can I import a sequence of modules?
 Because now, sequence is not built-in.

-? - Why we cannot assign a generic function to a lambda?
+Y - Why we cannot assign a generic function to a lambda?
 ```
 process = (T: type, x: T -> x.name)
 ```